GenaroLoprete/basic-clock/README.md

 # basic-clock
-A basic clock to know the hour in Span and Uruguay
+A basic clock to know the hour in Spain and Uruguay